aimeos/aimeos-docs/src/infrastructure/managing-items.md

 ## Search items

-Several items can be retrieved at once via the the *search()* method.
+Several items can be retrieved at once via the *search()* method.
 It enables you to specify criteria to exactly get the items you need.
 To create a required criteria object, use the *filter()* method:

 ```php
 $filter = $manager->filter();